SIERRA de LOJA.

 Another fine morning out bush.

-Today we were just moving a short way south looking for another camping spot, before light we again had a Southern Boobook (Ninox boobook) calling.
+Today, even though Ian had seen our target at this campsite we decided to moving a short way south looking for another camping spot in what looked to be better habitat, before light we again had a Southern Boobook (Ninox boobook) calling.

 Budgies (Melopsittacus undulatus).